Vaishnavipara/OIBSIP/README.md

 # Email Spam Detection with Machine Learning
 Overview
 This project aims to build an email spam detector using machine learning.
 By training a model to classify emails into spam and non-spam (ham), we can combat the issues associated with spam emails.

+# Sales Prediction with Machine Learning
+Overview
+Sales prediction is crucial for product-based businesses looking to forecast future revenue and optimize advertising spending.
+In this project, we apply machine learning to understand how different advertising channels impact sales and develop a predictive model using Linear Regression.